wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-classic-create-powershell.md

 For the InstanceSize values for D-, DS-, or G-series virtual machines, see [Virtual Machine and Cloud Service Sizes for Azure](https://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx).

+>[AZURE.NOTE] If you have an Enterprise Agreement with Software Assurance, and intend to take advantage of the Windows Server [Hybrid Use Benefit](https://azure.microsoft.com/pricing/hybrid-use-benefit/), add the **-LicenseType** parameter to the **New-AzureVMConfig** cmdlet, passing the value **Windows_Server** for the typical use case.
+Be sure you are using an image you have uploaded; you cannot use a standard image from the Gallery with the Hybrid Use Benefit.

 Optionally, for a standalone Windows computer, specify the local administrator account and password.

 	$cred=Get-Credential -Message "Type the name and password of the local administrator account."
 	$vm1 | Add-AzureProvisioningConfig -Windows -AdminUsername $cred.Username -Password $cred.GetNetworkCredential().Password

 Choose a strong password.
 To check its strength, see [Password Checker: Using Strong Passwords](https://www.microsoft.com/security/pc-security/password-checker.aspx).

 Optionally, to add the Windows computer to an existing Active Directory domain, specify the local administrator account and password, the domain, and the name and password of a domain account.